willdurand-edu/php-slides/src/extended/07_symfony2_validation.md

         This value should not be blank

 Most of the time, you won't interact directly with the validator service or need to worry about printing out the errors.
-Most of the time, you will use validation indirectly when handling submitted form data.
+You will rather use validation indirectly when handling submitted form data.

 ---